 You should be ovulating around day 14 of your cycle, and while there is some variation, it’s generally not much earlier or later than that.

 If you’re ovulating earlier than day 14 in your cycle, then your egg is maturing too quickly.

-If you are ovulating later than day 14 of your cycle, one or two days isn’t really a big deal.
-But if you’re ovulating, say five days later than that like around day 19 or day 21 or even later than that, then that's going to be an issue.
+If you are ovulating later than day 14 of your cycle, it may be okay.
+For instance, one or two days late isn’t really a big deal.
+But if you’re ovulating five or more days later around day 19 or day 21 or even later than that, then your chances of miscarriage could increase.

 It shouldn’t take your egg more than 14 days to mature and be ready for ovulation.
 If it’s taking longer than that then the growth of the egg can be stunted.

-If you’re having stuck energy and blood, and there isn’t good circulation to your ovaries, then that’s gonna effect the ability of the ovaries to mature the egg for ovulation.
+If you’re having stuck energy and blood, there isn’t good circulation to your ovaries, and that’s going to affect the ability of the ovaries to mature the egg for ovulation.
 The growth of that egg will be stunted, causing irregularities.
-And by the time it ovulates.
-It's not a nice healthy egg ready for fertilization.
+And by the time you ovulate, it’s not viable or healthy and ready for fertilization.